 Now everything comes together quite quickly.
 Put your bowl of herb infused oil onto a pot of boiling water, double boiler style.
 Cut your wax into chunks and add it to the warm oil.

-Add drops of the essential oils you chose, I did 12 drops of lavender and 6 drops of lemon.
 Once the oil heats up the wax should melt fairly quickly.
-When it’s completely melted, take the bowl off the heat (it’s probably hot!) and carefully pour it into your tins or vessel of choice.
+When it’s completely melted, take the bowl off the heat (it’s probably hot!) and add drops of the essential oils.
+I did 12 drops of lavender and 6 drops of lemon.

 You can also make this into a lip balm if you’d like, simply add more a bit more beeswax to help it hold up better on your lips.